captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 ---
 We exist now to prepare for those who come after,
 ---
-so they can be stronger and better than we are.
+to make them better and stronger than we are.
 ---
 And so they remember.
 ---